-First Lady Michelle Obama introduced the plate and said she will use it with her family, which includes the Obamas' two daughters, Sasha and Malia.
+First Lady Michelle Obama introduced the plate and said she will use it with her family, which includes daughters Sasha and Malia.
 Mrs. Obama, who started the Let's Move campaign to help kids get healthier, said the pyramid just wasn't easy enough for parents and kids to follow.
 The plate is simple and useful.

 The plate can be used for breakfast, lunch, and dinner.
 That may make you wonder: Do I really have to eat vegetables with breakfast?
 The answer is no, but aim to eat a variety of food groups at each meal.
 And if your breakfast doesn't include a veggie, consider a vegetable at snack time.
 (Yes, healthy, portion-controlled snacks are still OK.)

 The plate also shows how to balance your food groups.
 There's a reason the protein section is smaller: You don't need as much from that group.
 Eating more fruits and vegetables will help you eat fewer calories overall, which helps you keep a healthy weight.
 Eating fruits and veggies also gives you lots of vitamins and minerals.